 All that was missing was a couple to model for us.
 I waited less than a month before our shoot date to find someone (oops)!
 Kiara was the first one to respond to a model call shared on Facebook.

-David and Kiara really eloped in Joshua Tree a week before our film date, and were already planning to honeymoon in Palm Springs.
-I didn’t want to impose work on newlyweds on their frickin’ HONEYMOON, but Kiara insisted they would rather be do something creative together.
-Honestly, everything works out the way it does for a reason because I couldn’t have asked for a better, real couple to photograph.
-They were high on those post-nuptial-lovey-dovey feels.
-Plus, Kiara’s Aussie accent rocks.
+David and Kiara really eloped in Joshua Tree a week before our film date and were already planning to honeymoon in Palm Springs.
+I didn’t want to impose work on newlyweds on their frickin’ HONEYMOON, but Kiara insisted they would rather do something creative together.
+Honestly, everything works out the way it’s supposed to because I couldn’t have asked for a better couple to photograph.
+They were high on post-nuptial feels already.

 And there’s more of a backstory with these two.
 I’m lucky to call these amazing humans my friends…and we can all thank Flickr for that.
 Six years ago, Kiara and David inspired me to start my own 365 day self-portrait project on Flickr.
 It was a challenge, but I wouldn’t be the photographer I am today if I didn’t get through the project.
-They pretty much invented the conceptual self-portrait movement on Flickr and it’s also where they met.
 Their love story is one for the books- you can read all about it on David’s blog here.
 Seriously, if you’ve ever doubted if true love is really out there, go read it right now.